aishwaryap95/GitHub-CheatSheet/README.md

 # Why should we use pull requests?
 - Anyone with read access to a repo, can create a pull request
-- If we want to create a new branch for pull request and do not have wrie permission to the repo, you can fork the repo first.
+- If we want to create a new branch for pull request and do not have write permission to the repo, you can fork the repo first.